Northcote

 Table Chart PROFILE FAQ

-Northcote features high concentrations of group households and lone person households, with a fairly typical median household size
+Northcote features high concentrations of group households and lone person households, with a lower-than-average median household size

-Family households account for 60.6% of all households, including 26.9% couples with children, 25.1% couples without children, and 7.6% single parent families.
-Non-family households constitute the remaining 39.4%, with lone person households at 30.3% and group households comprising 9.1%.
-The median household size is 2.3 people, which aligns with the Greater Melbourne average.
+Family households constitute 60.6% of all households, including 26.9% couples with children, 25.1% couples without children, and 7.6% single parent families.
+Non-family households account for the remaining 39.4%, with lone person households at 30.3% and group households comprising 9.1%.
+The median household size is 2.3 people, which is smaller than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households